pfalcon/picoweb/README.md

 Running under CPython
 =====================

+Initial versions on picoweb could run under CPython, but later it was further optimized for MicroPython, and ability to run under CPython regressed.
+It's still on TODO to fix it, instructions below tell how it used to work.

 At least CPython 3.4.2 is required (for asyncio loop.create_task() support).
 To run under CPython, uasyncio compatibility module for CPython is required (micropython-cpython-uasyncio).
 This and other dependencies can be installed